 Prior to restoration, the Project Area mean was substantially influenced by consistently high values in the more heavily managed East Pasture, which supported two active dairy herds, as well as being more actively managed in terms of irrigation, manure spreading, haying, land leveling, and other actions.
-Within the Project Area (excluding upstream sampling sites), estimated nitrate concentrations averaged 7.25 ± 1.83 (SE) mg/L (NO3-) for the East Pasture and then dropped to below 1.10 mg/L for the other sub-groups (Parsons 2009).
+Within the Project Area (excluding upstream sampling sites), estimated nitrate concentrations averaged 7.25 ± 1.83 (SE) mg/L (NO3-) for the East Pasture and then dropped to below 1.10 mg/L for the other sub-sampling areas (Parsons 2009).
 While nitrate concentrations were lower in less heavily managed portions of the Project Area, these areas were still subject to nitrate inputs from passive agricultural management of the West Pasture (e.g., grazing of dry or less active dairy herds); dairy use of Lagunitas Creek both inside and directly upstream of the Project Area; loading from upstream portions of Lagunitas, Tomasini, and Fish Hatchery Creeks; non-point source run-off and stormwater flow from the town of Point Reyes Station; and potential influence of leaking septic systems into groundwater that flows along the perimeter of the Giacomini Ranch and Olema Marsh (ibid).

 The similarity in nitrate concentrations between the Project Area and Reference Areas and even among the different Reference Area units - all of which occur in different watersheds or subwatersheds -- suggests that nitrogen and other nutrients are strongly controlled by internal, as well as external, factors (Parsons 2009).
-Indeed, these factors at times appear to override the differences in concentrations and loading that would be expected from the three Reference Area units given the very substantial difference in the degree and type of agricultural and residential development in the respective subwatersheds.
+Indeed, these factors at times appear to override the differences in concentrations and loading that would be expected from the three reference marshes given the very substantial difference in the degree and type of agricultural and residential development in the respective subwatersheds.
 While concentrations of nitrates were highest in winter and fall sampling events in the Project Area, there were occasionally spikes or pulses in spring or summer that were unrelated to increases in streamflow with storm events or run-off (ibid).
 Some of the pulses in nitrates during non-flood periods may result from inorganic nutrients being regenerated "internally" from breakdown of organic matter within marshes (Chambers et al. 1994b; ibid).
+For some of the marshes closer to the ocean, higher summer concentrations could potentially also result from inflow of higher nutrient waters as a result of upwelling events in adjacent coastal waters.